bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ### Base Sets: Getting Default Behavior Right

-Of course the skeptical reader may point out that:
+Of course, the skeptical reader may point out that:

 1. Bevy automatically runs its systems in parallel.
 2. [The order of systems is nondeterministic unless there is an explicit ordering relationship between them](https://github.com/bevyengine/bevy/blob/latest/examples/ecs/nondeterministic_system_order.rs)?